pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ```

 ### **Theta**
-`θ` is a more complex parameter.
-In a less complex model, with only intercepts for the random effects,
-or if we supress the correlations in the formula with `zerocorr()` then `θ` describes the relationship between
+The meaning of `θ` is a bit less intuitive.
+In a less complex model (one that only  has intercepts for the random effects) or if we supress the correlations in the formula with `zerocorr()` then `θ` describes the relationship between
 the random effects standard deviation and the standard deviation of the residual term.
 In our `kb07_m` example:
 The residual standard deviation is `680.032`.